usnistgov/HTGS/doxygen/markdown/Tutorial2.md

 Within the htgs::MemoryData there are two functions that must be defined to use a MemoryManager edge:
 (1) htgs::IMemoryAllocator, and (2) htgs::IMemoryReleaseRule.
-The IMemoryAllocator is specified when creating the memory edge, while the IMemoryReleaseRule is added to MemoryData when the getMemoryEdges gets memory.
+The IMemoryAllocator is specified when creating the memory edge, while the IMemoryReleaseRule is added to MemoryData when the memoryEdges gets memory.
 For the HadamardProduct task, we define the MatrixAllocator and MatrixMemoryRule as the htgs::IMemoryAllocator and htgs::IMemoryReleaseRule, respectively.
   Below is the code that defines these classes.